EXPLAINER: Why North Korea wants sanctions lifted first

 This month, North Korea tested a new cruise missile it intends to arm with nuclear warheads and demonstrated the launching of ballistic missiles from rail cars as it expands its arsenal of shorter-range weapons threatening U.S. allies South Korea and Japan.

-“Even while under a pandemic lockdown, North Korea continues to modernize its military, including nuclear weapons and various means of delivering them,” said Leif-Eric Easley, a professor at Ewha, who sees no room for Moon to advance his peace agenda.
+“Even while under a pandemic lockdown, North Korea continues to modernize its military, including nuclear weapons and various means of delivering them,” said Leif-Eric Easley, a professor at Ewha, who sees little room for Moon to advance his peace agenda.
 “The Biden administration has repeatedly offered dialogue and humanitarian engagement, but the Kim regime appears to want sanctions relief and de facto nuclear recognition in exchange for averting a crisis.”